theinfamousken/theinfamousken.github.io/about.md

 ### More Information

-I like to play video games such as rainbow six seige gold 2 :P
+I like to play video games such as rainbow six seige gold II

 ### Contact me